A Good Man Is Hard to Find (short story): Plot

 Bailey, the head of an Atlanta household, prepares to take his family on a vacation to Florida.
-Bailey's mother (known only as "the grandmother" throughout the story) wants to go to East Tennessee instead, and warns Bailey that a convict called the Misfit has escaped from prison and is heading towards Florida.
+Bailey's mother (known only as "the grandmother" throughout the story) wants to go to East Tennessee to visit relatives instead, and warns Bailey that a convict called The Misfit has escaped from prison and is heading towards Florida.
 The family, including Bailey, her grandson John Wesley, her granddaughter June Star, and her infant grandchild, tended to by her daughter-in-law, ignore her.
 When they leave the next morning, the grandmother occupies the backseat of the family's car, dressed finely so that if she is killed in an accident, she can be recognized as a Southern lady.
 She hides the family's cat, Pitty Sing, in a basket between her legs, not wanting to leave it home alone.

 While traveling, the grandmother points out scenery in Georgia.
 Her grandchildren respond by berating both Georgia and Tennessee, and the grandmother reminds them that in her day, children were more respectful.
 She delights in seeing a naked black child waving from a shack, finding the image quaint.
 She sees a graveyard which was once part of a cotton plantation that she jokingly says has "Gone with the Wind".
-She tells her grandchildren that when she was young she was courted by a man who, as an early owner of Coca Cola stock, died wealthy.
+She tells her grandchildren that when she was young she was courted by a man who, as an early owner of Coca-Cola stock, died wealthy.

-The family stops for barbeque at the Tower Restaurant after passing a series of billboards proclaiming the restaurant and food as "famous" and the proprietor, Red Sammy Butts, as "the fat boy with the happy laugh."
-On arrival, the family finds that the place is somewhat rundown.
-Red Sammy charms the grandmother but is rather scornful of his own wife, a mistrustful waitress who worries about being robbed by the Misfit.
-The grandmother promptly declares Red Sammy "a good man," and the two reminisce about better times while lamenting the decay of values.
+The family stops for barbeque at the Tower Restaurant after passing a series of billboards proclaiming the restaurant and food as "famous" and the proprietor, Red Sammy Butts, as "the fat boy with the happy laugh".
+On arrival, the family finds that the place is somewhat run down.
+Red Sammy charms the grandmother but is rather scornful of his own wife, a mistrustful waitress who worries about being robbed by The Misfit.
+The grandmother promptly declares Red Sammy "a good man", and the two reminisce about better times while lamenting the decay of values.